two-torial/two-torial/docs/games/ongekibrightmemory/setup.md

     BepInEx to load custom mods without hardmodding the Assembly-CSharp file.

-    To enable BepInEx, download the [BepInEx stable release](https://github.com/BepInEx/BepInEx/releases/latest), extract the BepInEx folder to the `App/package` folder, and modify `segatools.ini` with the following:
+    To enable BepInEx, download the [BepInEx stable release](https://github.com/BepInEx/BepInEx/releases/latest), extract the BepInEx folder to the `App\package` folder, and modify `segatools.ini` with the following:

     ```ini
     [unity]